MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 ### additionalScopesToConsent
 If The workload frontend is asking for a token to use for calls to the workload backend, this parameter should be null.
-Workload backend can fail to perform OBO on the token received because of a consent missing error, in that case the workload backend will need to propagate the error to the workload frontend and provide this paramter.
+Workload backend can fail to perform OBO on the token received because of a consent missing error, in that case the workload backend will need to propagate the error to the workload frontend and provide this parameter.

 ### claimsForConditionalAccessPolicy